jonnor/ESC-CNN-microcontroller/braindump.md

 Hypothesis: A tree-based classifier is more CPU/storage efficient than FC/conv as last part of CNN
 Test: Replace last layers with tree-based classifier, check perf vs storage/execution
+Test: Use knowledge distillation to a soft decision tree (Hinton 2017) Some support in Adaptive Neural Trees, https://arxiv.org/abs/1807.06699.
+Good CIFAR10,MINST perf with few parameters. and Deep Neural Decision Forests.

 Hypothesis: Using raw audio convolution filters instead of computing STFT/melspec/MFCC can save considerable compute
 Test: Find how much percent of time is used for MFCC feature calculation versus classifier